luke-chugh/Book-Recommender-WebApp/README.md

 The main thing was to convert each book descriptions into numerical vectors.
 For this processing techniques such as **Bag-of-words model, TF-IDF model and Word2vec algorithm** were used. **Word2vec** (neural network based) model which uses **semantic meaning of words** proved out to be the best one for this use case.

 Training word2vec algorithm from scratch is computationally expensive and also needs humonguous data.
-Since the dataset was not big enough, **Google's pretrained word2vec neural network** was implemented for this project.
+Since this dataset was not big enough, **Google's pretrained word2vec neural network** was implemented for this project.

 After converting the book descriptions into numeric vectors I used **euclidean distance** for finding similarity.
 The top 5 books whos description had the closest euclidean distance with the book selected by the user on the WebApp was shown as recommendations.